xiyuzhai-husky-lang/husky/README.md

 The major advancement is the language frontend.
 In a long time, Husky will rely on Rust/Zig/C/Cpp for compilation so that we don't need to spend too much time in dealing with IRGen.

+For a quick review of core ideas in computer vision, see [vision-a programming approach](sparks/impress/vision_a_programming_approach.md).

 ## Get Started

 ### Prerequisites